Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 ### Simulating Transitions and Rewards in Q-Learning for Inventory Optimization

-The current state is represented by a tuple (alpha, beta), where: alpha is the current on-hand inventory (items in stock). beta is the current on-order inventory (items ordered but not yet received). init_inv calculates the total initial inventory by summing alpha and beta.
+The current state is represented by a tuple (alpha, beta), where: alpha is the current on-hand inventory (items in stock), beta is the current on-order inventory (items ordered but not yet received), init_inv calculates the total initial inventory by summing alpha and beta.

-Then, we need to simulate Customer demand using Poisson distribution with mean value "self.poisson_lambda".
+Then, we need to simulate customer demand using Poisson distribution with mean value "self.poisson_lambda".
 Here, the demand shows the randomness of customer demand:

 ```python
 alpha, beta = state